|

 collector William Lobb to obtain seed and as a result plants were

-commercially available from about 1849 on.
+commercially available in the UK from about 1849 on.
 Seed would have been

 readily available in the markets of Chile where the small fruits called Pepino were